PostHog/posthog.com/contents/blog/async-migrations.md

 The guarantees around completion are done via a combination of hard requirements for upgrading to certain versions and good communication through release notes and docs, and they prevent us from having to support multiple code paths depending on the state of the database.

-It's also worth noting that we're always able to extend the range of a migration with a new release, which allows us to give users a larger buffer to run them if we notice any issues.

-Also, given our monthly release schedule for minor versions, a migration added in 1.45.0 with an upper bound of 1.48.0 gives users three months to run them before the version it is required in comes out.
+Given our monthly release schedule for minor versions, a migration added in 1.45.0 with an upper bound of 1.48.0 gives users three months to run them before the version it is required in comes out.
 In addition, it allows us to start working on code that relies on the migration being done after two months, essentially as soon as the last supported version (in this case 1.47.0) is released.

 As for how they run, we leveraged a service we already used for asynchronous operations: Celery.
-We only ever run one async migration task at a time, and tasks are dispatched with `track_started=True` and `ignore_result=False`, so we can keep an eye on them and handle edge cases like the Celery worker dying unexpectedly.
+We only ever run one async migration task at a time, keep task states temporarily in Redis, and tasks are dispatched with `track_started=True` and `ignore_result=False`, so we can keep an eye on them and handle edge cases like the Celery worker dying unexpectedly.

 ### 2. It should be safe**